 1. Being unemployed and unrealistic

-Barclays, Deutsche Bank and Goldman Sachs (among others) have been cutting jobs in Asia in 2016.
-And this means unemployed financial professionals are now steadily entering the job market, says Angela Kuek, director of search firm Meyer Consulting Group in Singapore.
+There are still unemployed financial professionals on the job market, following job cuts at global banks over the past two years, says Angela Kuek, director of search firm Meyer Consulting Group in Singapore.
 “But being out of work isn’t actually making them any more realistic – instead of having a sensible two-way discussion with recruiters some of them are just coming in with a big list of demands, mostly around pay.
 They need to take a step back and think more carefully about their next move.”

 2. Not revealing where your resume’s been